Baebadoobee/postInstallScript/README.md

 The Dotfiles Manager itself works as an easy import/export tool, that can also install the desired config files to your system.

 It is preferable that you setup git on your dotfiles folder before trying to export.
-I also recommend you to check the <a href="scripts/_dotfilesManager.ps1">_dotfilesManager.ps1</a> script and configure the git commands.
+I also recommend you to check the <a href="scripts/_dotfilesManager.ps1">_dotfilesManager.ps1</a> script to configure git commands and configure the `$dofilesLocation` variable.
+Also check out <a href="scripts/_dotExportList.ps1">_dotExportList.ps1</a>.

 The second option uses a simple function, that asks you the link to a repo and clones it.